uber/Cadence-Docs/src/docs/05-go-client/18-workflow-replay-shadowing.md

 #### Step 2: Register workflow definition

-Next, register your workflow definitions as your normally do.
-Make sure workflows are registered the same way as they were when running and generating histories; otherwise the replay will not able to find the corresponding definition.
+Next, register your workflow definitions as you normally do.
+Make sure workflows are registered the same way as they were when running and generating histories; otherwise the replay will not be able to find the corresponding definition.

 ```go
 replayer.RegisterWorkflow(myWorkflowFunc1)